For all NYC DOE Respect for All Policies, please check the official webpage.

 Cascades has a very active Gender Sexuality Alliance (GSA) under the guidance of teacher Lisa Mazzariello.
 The GSA meets weekly to address issues facing the school and larger community.
 GSA sponsors school events (Haunted House), runs informational campaigns (World AIDS Day, National Coming Out Day), and takes trips (Historic NYC LGBTQ+ Walking Tour).

-In the classroom setting our teachers have been working diligently to improve curricular resources and ensure students are receiving a culturally responsive education.
+In the classroom setting, our teachers have been working diligently to improve curricular resources and ensure students are receiving a culturally responsive education.
 Texts studied in class reflect the cultures and experiences of our diverse student body.
 Student voice is celebrated and classroom resources and practices are improved based on student input – a practice we believe helps students feel respected and heard.

 When addressing any student-to-student conflict we take a restorative approach, using mediation and counseling, to help students work through their issues with each other.
 To support this practice students participate in Advisory groups, which utilize circle practices and accountable talk, to create safe spaces for students to share their opinions and address conflict in a respectful manner before conflict arises.
-Peer Advisors receive training to run student groups with the hope that they can become trained mediators.

 Each student and staff member brings to our school community the richness of our city’s cultural diversity and the desire for respect.
 It is the policy of the New York City Department of Education to maintain a safe and supportive learning and educational environment that is free from harassment, intimidation and/or bullying committed by students against other students and discrimination by students against other students on account of actual or perceived race, color, creed, ethnicity, national origin, citizenship/immigration status, religion, gender, gender identity, gender expression, sexual orientation, disability or weight.
 (Chancellor’s Regulation A-832).